What recreational soccer programs are available and how do I know which is a fit for my child?

-Registration for fall season recreational soccer typically opens the second week of May and remains open until the first week of July.
+Registration for fall season recreational soccer is open May 15th thru July 15th.
 Registration for spring season soccer typically opens the second week of November and runs through the last week of January.
 Registrations are accepted anytime until the start of the season or until all teams are full.

 How do we register?

 Registration for Fall ’15 season will open online through the GotSoccer registration system on May 14, 2015.

 Payments can be made to Real Colorado via cash, check or Visa/Mastercard.